wasmerio/wasmer.io/_posts/fluence-case-study.md

 ## Why Wasmer

-Fluence carefully considered Wasmtime and Wasmer as options for a server-side WebAssembly runtime.
-At the time of their evaluation, the Fluence team gave high marks to Wasmtime for supporting a broader set of WebAssembly features.
-However, Wasmer's support for language integrations and LLVM closely aligned with their need to expand and normalize coverage for APIs across many languages.
+Fluence carefully considered different runtimes as options for running server-side WebAssembly.
+Ultimately, Wasmer was selected as the company's default WebAssembly Runtime.
+Its support for language integrations and LLVM, closely aligned with Fluence's need to expand and normalize APIs across many languages.
 In addition to Wasmer's technical alignment with Fluence's vision, the company also cited superior community support and team responsiveness as deciding factors.

 "The most important advantage of using Wasmer is support and the Wasmer team.
 The level of support Wasmer provides would be difficult with other runtimes and wouldn't result in the same type of value that Wasmer can provide the community." **-** **Mike Voronov, R&D Engineer at Fluence Labs.**